 Part of the reason herpes is so common is that there usually are no symptoms.

 Those with genital herpes often experience very mild symptoms, if any at all.
 Sometimes you may not even notice these symptoms or mistake them for a skin condition.
 Since this happens frequently, a majority of people who have herpes don’t know.
 However, if you do have symptoms, these will include herpes sores around, or on, the mouth, rectum, or genitals.
 They can show up as a singular blister or multiple.
 When they break, they are extremely painful and leave sores.
 These can take up to a week or longer to heal.
 When experiencing your first outbreak, you can also have flu-like symptoms.
 For example, you may experience a fever, body aches, or swollen glands.
 People who experience an initial outbreak can probably expect to have more than one, especially when infected with HSV-2 (genital herpes).
 The repeat outbreaks are usually a lot shorter and less severe than the first one and sometimes might not show up as often, either.

 Oral herpes also tends to have very mild symptoms and is often mistaken for something else (chapped lips, bug bites, or just a small crack in the skin) or not even noticed at all.
-The symptoms include sores in and on the mouth, the back of the throat, along with the lymph nodes in the neck.
+The symptoms include sores in and on the mouth, the back of the throat, and the lymph nodes in the neck.
 Many people will experience prodromes, which are essentially warning symptoms prior to an outbreak.
 A prodrome is an itching, tingling, or painful sensation in the area the sores will appear.
 These prodromes appear a day or two before an outbreak.
 You should avoid close contact during this time and during the outbreak to prevent it from spreading.

 When and if you accidentally touch the fluid or sores, wash your hands immediately and thoroughly.

 If you touch your sores or the fluids from the sores, you can transfer herpes to other parts of your body.
 You can even spread it to your eyes.